phong-et/liga-sync/README.md

             -f, --from <index>   sync from index of WL list -o, --open           open WL's Images folder
             -l, --log            show log info
-            -url, --url          sync with specific domain (only using for one WL and must use with -all together) -t, --test           sync Image from test site
+            -url, --url          sync with specific domain (only using for one WL and must use with -all option together) -t, --test           sync Image from test site

-# Sample statements
+# Common statements
 ```js
 // sync one WL name
 node sync -wl HANAHA